NikolasEnt/Advanced-Lane-Lines/README.md

 Glare on the road, appearing, for example, under trees, may lead to noisy results.
 Additional issues could happen due to poor condition of road marking, intersection of different lines.
 It could partly be resolved by additional line filtering between video frames.

 However, the main problem is the absence of road marking lines or their invisibility.
 Lines on the road could by invisible due to dust or, as it is more common happen, snow coverage or autumn leaves on the road.
+Partly snow coverage could confuse the algorithm as well because wind may form intricate snow patterns on the road.
 More sophisticated algorithms (such as deep neural networks) should be applied in the case of line absence in order to predict and determinate where the lane position should be.

 ## Further ideas